Frequently-Asked Questions (FAQs)

 Generally speaking, the engineer possesses the original document and stores it in his or her office.
 When copies or prints of that document are made, the seal and signature and date are reproduced, so an "original" or "wet" signature is not produced on copies which are typically submitted to the regulatory bodies for review and permitting.
 Engineers are not required to have an original signature on plan sets submitted for issuance of building permits.top

 I'm past my birth month and don't recall getting a renewal notice.
 Can I print one from the web or just mail in the money?
 What is the late fee?

-The late fee is 20% of the renewal amount per month or any portion thereof.
+The late fee is 50% of the renewal amount per month or any portion thereof.
 There is no late fee for EI/LSI/Retired licensees.
-You can email the Board Office at email@example.com with your address, and we'll mail you another notice.
+You can email the Board Office at firstname.lastname@example.org with your address, and we'll mail you another notice, or you can renew online and change your address online at: https://www.accessidaho.org/ipels/.
 Most of the time, the notice was mailed to the address on file, which wasn't updated by the licensee (as required) when the licensee moved, changed jobs, or otherwise changed addresses.
 Check http://ipels.idaho.gov/rostersearch.cfm to verify the contact information on file.top

 I let my Engineer Intern or Land Surveyor Intern certificate go past the renewal date.
 What do I have to do to get it reinstated?

 The Engineer Intern or Land Surveyor Intern certificate doesn't ever "expire."
 Without renewing, we don't keep you on the mailing list of "current" Engineer Intern or Land Surveyor Intern's.
 To get back on the mailing list, simply request a renewal notice to be sent to you, and then send it in with the Engineer Intern or Land Surveyor Intern renewal fee.top